Tanjung, Tabalong: Air

-Public transit
+Public Transit

-Tanjung is currently being served by one public vehicle terminal called the Mabuun Terminal.
-This terminal serves several destinations of city in South Kalimantan and East Kalimantan such as Banjarmasin, Balikpapan, Barabai etc. However, with the future plan of constructing the TCC, Mabuun Terminal will be relocated from its current place to a new place.
+As of 2012, Tanjung has a public bus terminal called the Mabuun Terminal.
+This bus terminal serves several destinations of city in South Kalimantan and East Kalimantan such as Banjarmasin, Balikpapan, Barabai etc. However, with the future plan of constructing the TCC, Mabuun Terminal will be relocated from its current place to a new one.

 Education

 Tanjung is the home to the newly built Banjarmasin State Polytechnic which was opened in 2011.